 "Or we can take some things down to my place," volunteered Alex.

 "And Sev and I can help you shrink things; so we could get a lot out in a bag or two."

 "Yes," Severus confirmed.
 "And if you don't need it while we're at school you can even store it that way."

 May smiled broadly.
 "Sounds perfect, when can we start?"

 "Well, I was going to go see my mother right after breakfast but I imagine Lily and I could come by your house this afternoon."

-May's grin widened.
+May smiled broadly.
 "Great, that will make things so much simpler."

 "I haven't decided yet.
 Any ideas?"

 After that, the conversation focused around what to tell the Halls about May's defection so that there would be minimal fallout for Crispin.
 Because of this, breakfast lasted a lot longer than Severus had anticipated and so it was nearly noon by the time he and Lily set out on the road to Spinner's End.

 "Remember what I told you?" he asked as the two of them rounded the corner in to his street.